-As part of my ongoing tasting project Brian and I met at my house on July 17th, 2012.
+As part of my ongoing tasting project, Brian and I met at my house on July 17th, 2012.
 We used Riedel Vinum Pinot Noir glasses for the tasting.
-The primary wine used for the tasting was the 2009 Chateau La Gardine Châteauneuf du Pape; we also tasted the 2010 Double Bond Zinfandel from Paso Robles.
+The primary wine used for the tasting was the 2009 Chateau La Gardine Châteauneuf du Pape.
+We also tasted the 2010 Double Bond Zinfandel from Paso Robles.

-Background, Exams & Food and Wine Pairing
+Background: Exams, and Food and Wine Pairing

 TG: How many times did you take the Master’s Exam?